gruiz17/influxdbUrl/README.md

 build all go file in influxdbUrl project
 ```
 go install influxdbUrl/
 ```

 If you have a username and password to encrypt.

 ```
+go run influxdbUrl/encryptionGenerator.go ${YOUR_USERNAME}
-go run influxdbUrl/encryptionGenerator.go ${YOUR_USER_NAME}
+go run influxdbUrl/encryptionGenerator.go ${YOUR_PASSWORD}
 ```
-This will generate a encryted version of your input string
+This will generate a encryted version of your username and password

+Copy and paste the result generated from the above program to encryptionGenerator.config

 Use the following command to start the backend service
 ```